Storage considerations for Azure Functions

 Also used by task hubs in Durable Functions.

-When using the Consumption/Premium hosting plan, your function code and binding configuration files are stored in Azure File storage in the main storage account.
+When using the Consumption/Premium hosting plan, your function code and binding configuration files are stored in Azure Files in the main storage account.
 When you delete the main storage account, this content is deleted and cannot be recovered.

 Storage account requirements

 When creating a function app, you must create or link to a general-purpose Azure Storage account that supports Blob, Queue, and Table storage.
 This is because Functions relies on Azure Storage for operations such as managing triggers and logging function executions.
 Some storage accounts don't support queues and tables.
-These accounts include blob-only storage accounts, Azure Premium Storage.
+These accounts include blob-only storage accounts and Azure Premium Storage.

 To learn more about storage account types, see Introducing the Azure Storage Services.

 While you can use an existing storage account with your function app, you must make sure that it meets these requirements.
-Storage accounts created as part of the function app create flow are guaranteed to meet these storage account requirements.
+Storage accounts created as part of the function app create flow in the Azure portal are guaranteed to meet these storage account requirements.
 In the portal, unsupported accounts are filtered out when choosing an existing storage account while creating a function app.
 In this flow, you are only allowed to choose existing storage accounts in the same region as the function app you're creating.
 To learn more, see Storage account location.